ALE Ricci-flat Kahler surfaces and weighted projective spaces: Introduction

-Our construction produces infinitely many minimal compactifications with the properties stated in Theorem \ref{compactification} when the manifold is associated to a cyclic singularity, but only one for singularities of type $D_k, E_6, E_7$ and $E_8.$ It would be interesting to see if there are other minimal compactifications in these cases satisfying the same properties.
+Proposition \ref{compactific} describes an infinity of compactifications in the case of finite cyclic groups of $\dfrac1{dn^2}(1,dnm-1)-$type, in particular $A-$type when $n=1.$ Among these, for $n=1$ or $n=2$ there exists a unique one which can be used in conjunction with the Tian-Yau metric construction.
+For all other cases, the key condition that the divisor at infinity admits a K\"ahler-Einstein metric is not satisfied.
+We provide a second construction for compactifications of $\dfrac1{dn^2}(1,dnm-1)-$type surfaces in Section \ref{secondconstr}, as hypersurfaces in quotients of weighted projective spaces.
+Again we obtain infinitely many compactifications in the complex analytic sense, among which there exists only one which can be used to prove Theorem \ref{metrics}.

 Given a singularity of type $T,$ and a $\QQ-$Gorenstein smoothing, the underlying smooth manifold of a generic fiber is the Milnor fiber of the singularity.
 An arbitrary fiber of a deformation might admit singularities, which are all rational double points.
 Hence, if we consider the associated minimal resolution we obtain a manifold diffeomorphic to the Milnor fiber.
-The general construction of considering a deformation followed by the minimal resolution of the rational double points, constructs a family of complex structures on the Milnor fiber.
+The general construction of considering a deformation followed by the minimal resolution of the rational double points, exhibits a family of complex structures on the Milnor fiber.
+In the special case, when the deformation is singular, the compactification $\ol M$ is not log del Pezzo, but nevertheless satisfies the required conditions of the Tian-Yau construction.
 Throughout this paper we emphasize which particular complex structure we consider.

-Compactifications of Milnor fibers were also constructed by Saito \cite{saito} for rational double points.
-More generally, N\'emethi and Popescu-Pampu \cite{n-p} constructed (smooth) compactifications of the Milnor fiber for each irreducible component of the versal deformation space of finite cyclic quotient singularities.
-Our construction generalizes Saito's compactifications \cite{saito} in several aspects.
-The construction in Theorem \ref{compactification} is quite different from the N\'emethi-Popescu-Pampu compactification, and it would be interesting to compare the two constructions.

-It will also be interesting to check if the known ALF Ricci-flat K\"ahler metrics can also be recovered by the Tian-Yau methods.